ManfredTremmel/gwt-bean-validators/README.md

 </ui:UiBinder>
 ```

 I've added a little [example application on GitHub](https://github.com/ManfredTremmel/gwt-bean-validators-example), where you can see, how to use bean validation on client and server side, based on gwt/gwtp and spring with REST webservices.
-The concepts of the application are documented on the wiki page](https://github.com/ManfredTremmel/gwt-bean-validators-example/wiki).
+The concepts of the application are documented on the [wiki page](https://github.com/ManfredTremmel/gwt-bean-validators-example/wiki).